-1. Complete the Free Application for Federal Student Aid (FAFSA) and the CSS/PROFILE by the March 1st deadline.
+1. Complete the Free Application for Federal Student Aid (FAFSA) and, if it was required of you, the CSS/PROFILE by the March 1st deadline.

 If you are studying abroad in the fall term, your financial aid awards will be made available during the summer on your Student Information System (SIS) Student Center, provided we have all of the required information.